Does Insurance Cover IVF: What you Need to Know

 Some key details include:

-Self-insured employers and certain religious organizations are exempt from this mandate.
+- Self-insured employers and specific religious organizations are exempt from this mandate.

 Maryland

-• The male spouse’s sperm must be used to fertilize the woman’s eggs unless he is unable to produce or deliver functional sperm (and this inability is not related to voluntary sterilization).
+- The male spouse’s sperm must be used to fertilize the woman’s eggs unless he is unable to produce or deliver functional sperm.
+This inability can’t be related to a voluntary vasectomy.

 New Hampshire